 For a quick explainer of the claims referred to in this table, see the summary underneath.
-For more information see our FAQs on managing a safe return to work and our FAQs on staffing decisions when re-opening workplaces, or visit the Lewis Silkin Covid-19 hub.
+For more information see our FAQs on managing safe work throughout the pandemic and our FAQs on staffing decisions throughout the pandemic , or visit the Lewis Silkin Covid-19 hub.